gridiron-guru/FantasyDataAPI/README.md

 # FantasyDataAPI PHP Client wrapper
 [![Build Status](https://api.travis-ci.org/gridiron-guru/FantasyDataAPI.png)](http://travis-ci.org/gridiron-guru/FantasyDataAPI)

 PHP Client Wrapper for FantasyData, a Real time fantasy football data API providing feeds for your website or mobile app.
+Since our organization needed to build a client wrapper for the service so that we could use it for ourselves, we decided to work with the folks at FantasyData to create an Open Source version of our client library so that anyone using their service can benefit from it.
+If you're a customer of FantasyData and are interested in contributing back to this project, feel free to read the [Contributing Documentation]((doc/CONTRIBUTING.md), we'd love to have you.

+In the future, we'll also be adding related libraries as well.
+As we do, they'll be referenced here.

+If you're interested in seeing what we do with the service, or you're just interested in Fantasy Football in general, please check out our site, [Gridiron Guru](http://www.gridiron-guru.com).

 ## Requirements
 This module requires the use of Composer, you will find additional software requirements in the packaged composer.json file.